A cactus dahlia blooming in my garden

 I’d crane my neck out the window and watch them until they gradually disappeared, dissolving as one into a sea of rippling colors.

-Thus began my love affair with dahlias.
+Thus began my love affair with these beautiful flowers.

 So many dahlias, so little time